North Carolina

 Insurance institutions, agents, and insurance-support organizations may not disclose personal or privileged information collected in connection with an insurance transaction unless the disclosure is authorized by law or regulation.

 Under G.S.
 58-39-25, insurance institutions must provide a notice of information practices to all applicants or policyholders.
-For policyholders, this notice must be provided at least annually, meaning at least once in any period of 12 consecutive months during which the policy is in effect.
+For policyholders, this notice must be provided at least once in any period of 12 consecutive months during which the policy is in effect.

 Customer Information Safeguards Act

-The Customer Information Safeguards Act requires insurance companies to maintain policies that protect the confidentiality and security of nonpublic personal information and safeguard the nonpublic personal information of consumers from unauthorized access.
+The Customer Information Safeguards Act requires insurance companies to maintain policies that protect the confidentiality and security of nonpublic personal information and safeguard that information from unauthorized access.

 Public Records and Government Data Protection